percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 ## 2. Background [REQUIRED]

 Technical context a developer (or AI agent) needs before reading the design.
-Cover: how the underlying MySQL / Kubernetes / operator concept works, relevant protocols, and hard constraints.
+Cover: how the underlying Percona Server for MongoDB (PSMDB) / Kubernetes / operator concept works, relevant protocols, and hard constraints.

 ### 2.1 Core Concepts

-Define terms, MySQL internals, Kubernetes patterns, or domain knowledge that the rest of the document depends on.
+Define terms, MongoDB internals, Kubernetes patterns, or domain knowledge that the rest of the document depends on.
 Examples:
-  - Group Replication vs Async Replication behavior
+- Replset configuration
+- Sharding configuration
-  - How XtraBackup streaming works
+- How Percona Backup for MongoDB (PBM) works
-  - How VolumeSnapshots work
-  - How incremental backups work in PXB
 - cert-manager flow
 - Kubernetes finalizer semantics
   If a concept is well-known in the team, a one-liner is fine.
 If it's niche, explain it fully.

 ### 2.2 Key Constraints

 Hard technical constraints that shape the design.
 Number them so later sections can reference them (e.g., "due to Constraint 2").
 Common constraint categories for this operator:
-  - MySQL limitations (replication protocol, InnoDB requirements)
+- MongoDB limitations
-  - PXB (Percona Xtrabackup) limitations
+- PBM limitations
 - Kubernetes limitations (StatefulSet ordering, PVC lifecycle)
 - Backward compatibility with existing CRs in the wild
-  - Percona Server version support matrix
+- Percona Server for MongoDB version support matrix

 1. **Constraint name**: Explanation and why it matters.
 2. **Constraint name**: Explanation and why it matters.